rfougy/riv.systems/NOTES.md

 - find out how to work around nested mapping
 - find out how to avoid rerendering for following approach

-#### Part 1: Refactoring, group coords by word

-Refactor the current approach so that the grouped coords are grouped by word.
-This can be done by referencing grouped coords that are for spaces (a.k.a. custom split method).

 #### Part 2: Approach to updating DotCell Styling

 ##### Context & deactivateCorods

-1. Create context that stores the following states:
+[X] 1.
+Create context that stores the following states:
   a. 'deactivatedCoords' (array)
-2. In Context: setInterval every x milliseconds, select an inactiveCoord from inactiveCoords local state.
+[X] 2.
+In Context: setInterval every x milliseconds, select an inactiveCoord from inactiveCoords local state.
   i.
 Push inactiveCoord to deactivatedCoords context state. ii.
 In Context (useEffect hook): remove the inactiveCoord from inactiveCoords context state. iii. clearInterval once list of inactiveCoords context state is empty.